-Hence, a decrease in the energy losses caused by rolling resistance has a significant chance of anisotropic material properties.
-Knowledge about how the hysteretic losses are distributed in the structure of a tire rolling on an actual road and which vibration almodes contribute most of the rolling of the roll tly to the selosses can help to make design decisions for tires with a low rolling resistance.
+This is a problem which is even intensified by the complex tire structure with in homogenous and anisotropic material properties.
+Knowledge about how the hysteretic losses are distributed in the structure of a tire rolling on an actual road and which vibrational modes contribute mostly to these losses can help to make design decisions for tires with a low rolling resistance.